Dissent brewing in Tripura BJP over CM's leadership | Politics

 Dissent brewing in Tripura BJP over CM's leadership

-Schism within the ruling BJP in Tripura has come to the fore with 12 dissident MLAs camping in New Delhi to meet the party's national president J P Nadda and express concern about "bad governance" in the state, which could lead to its downfall in the 2023 Assembly elections.
+Schism within the ruling BJP in Tripura has come to the fore with 12 dissident MLAs camping in New Delhi to meet the party's national president J P Nadda and convey to him about "bad governance" in the state, which, they said, could lead to its downfall in the 2023 Assembly elections.
 The team of legislators include former state health minister Sudip Roy Barman, Asish Saha, Sushanta Choudhury, Ramprasad Pal and Diba Chandra Hrankhawl.

 "Twenty-five of the 36 BJP MLAs now want a change, and a proper reshuffling in the council of ministers headed by Biplab Kumar Deb so that good governance could be delivered to people," a member of the team said on condition of anonymity.
 He also alleged that "poor leadership and misrule" by Deb have ruined the party in the state, which is now "alienated from people, but lost ground could be restored with the delivery of good governance".